 - Social media

-To get traffic from the search engines you need to write a review that will be ranked on the first page of Google.
-If you have no experience of writing reviews and of search engine optimization you won’t be ranked on the first pages.
+To get traffic from the search engines, you need to write a review that will be ranked on the first page of Google.
+If you have no experience in writing reviews and search engine optimization, you won’t be ranked on the first pages.
 In addition, as your website is new, it will make it even more difficult.
 Google doesn’t usually rank new sites very well.

 Get Some Training